-While most of us are holed up at home because of COVID-19, my dad is one of tens of thousands of people in New York—and one of over two million in the U.S.—locked up in a prison, jail, or detention center.
-These are places where social distancing is nearly impossible, and a lack of access to adequate medical care becomes particularly dangerous during a pandemic.
+Right now, my father is among the more than two million people locked up in prisons, jails, or detention centers across the country—places where social distancing is nearly impossible, and a lack of access to adequate medical care becomes particularly dangerous during a pandemic.
 I worry about my father every day.

 Like every one of us, my father deserves to have his health, human rights, and dignity protected.
 That’s why I’m standing with him and all incarcerated people, their loved ones, and communities to urge government officials to do everything in their power to protect people in prison from COVID-19.